circularlizard/OSMEventBrowser/docs/plan.md

 To build an OSM Event Browser with read access to events and member data.

 ## OAuth Scopes
-The application requests the following OAuth scopes (using **dot notation**):
+The application requests the following OAuth scopes (using **colon notation**):
-- `section.event:read` - Read access to events
+- `section:event:read` - Read access to events
-- `section.member:read` - Read access to member personal details
+- `section:member:read` - Read access to member personal details
-- `section.programme:read` - Read access to programme data
+- `section:programme:read` - Read access to programme data

 ## API Rate Limiting
 The OSM API enforces rate limits per authenticated user.
 The application must: